Sublinear Random Access Generators for Preferential Attachment Graphs: Introduction

 Our main result is a randomized on-the-fly graph generator for BA-graphs over $n$ vertices that answers adjacency list queries.
 The generated graph is sampled according to the distribution defined for BA-graphs over $n$ vertices, and the complexity upper bounds that we prove hold with probability $1-1/\poly(n)$.
 That is, with probability $1-1/\poly(n)$ each and every query is answered in $\polylog(n)$ time, and the increase in space, and the number of random bits consumed during that query are $\polylog (n)$.
 Our result refutes (definitely for $\polylog(n)$ queries) the recent statement of Kolda et al.~\cite{KoldaPPS14} that: ``The majority of graph models add edges one at a time in a way that each random edge influences the formation of future edges, making them inherently serial and therefore unscalable.
 The classic example is Preferential Attachment, but there are a variety of related models...''

 We remark that the entropy of the edges in BA-graphs is $\Theta(\log n)$ per edge in the second half of the graph~\cite{sauerhoffentropy}.
 Hence it is not possible to consume a sublogarithmic number of random bits per query in the worst case if one wants to sample according to the BA-graph distribution.
-Similarly, to insure consistency (i.e., answer the same query twice in the same way) one must use $\Omega(\log n)$ space per query.
+Similarly, to ensure consistency (i.e., answer the same query twice in the same way) one must use $\Omega(\log n)$ space per query.

 From a conceptual point of view, the main ingredient of our result are techniques to ``invert'' the sequential process where each new vertex randomly selects its ``parent'' in the graph among the previous vertices.
 Instead, vertices randomly select their ``children'' among the ``future'' vertices, while maintaining the same probability distribution as if each child picked ``in the future'' its parent.
-We apply these techniques in the related model of random recursive trees~\cite{survey_trees} (also used within the evolving copying model~\cite{KumarRRSTU00}), and use them as a building block for our main result for BA-graphs.
+We apply these techniques in the related model of random recursive trees~\cite{survey_trees} (also used within the evolving copying model~\cite{KumarRRSTU00}), and use them as a building block for our main result for BA-graphs. { We next define the various random graph models we refer to.} \ShortVersion Due to space limitations, some of the proofs are omitted from this extended abstract. \ShortVersionEnd